chef/chef-web-docs/content/download/commercial.md

 ## License

-You must use a license to download packages and review metadata with this API.
+You must use a license ID to download packages and review metadata with this API.

-If you don't already have one, [contact Chef](https://www.chef.io/contact-us) to get a license.
+You can get your license ID from the [Chef Downloads portal](https://chef.io/downloads), or [contact Chef](https://www.chef.io/contact-us) if you don't already have one.

-See [Chef's licensing documentation]({{< relref "chef_license" >}}) for more information on the Chef license.
+See [Chef's licensing documentation]({{< relref "licensing" >}}) for more information on the Chef license.

 ## Endpoints